Informatievlaanderen/VSDS-LDESServer4J/README.md

 This health endpoint provides a basic JSON output that can be found at `/actuator/health` that provides a summary of the status of all needed services.

-An additional info endpoint is also available which shows which version of the application running and its deploy date.
+An additional info endpoint is also available which shows which version of the application running and its deployment date.

 #### Local Health and Info